ctfs/write-ups-2015/hitcon-ctf-quals-2015/stego/unreadable/README.md

 ## Write-up

 We are given random data.
-Opening the data with any hexeditor of our choice shows the content both in hexadecimal and ASCII, we see a hidden flag in the ASCII section:
+Opening the data with any hexeditor of our choice that shows the content both in hexadecimal and ASCII, we see a hidden flag in the ASCII section:

 ![](./xxd.png)